PrincetonUniversity/Vatic/README.md

  - `--sced-horizon` How far ahead in hours each security-constrained economic dispatch instance will look ahead.
                     Must be a positive integer; the default value is 4.

+ - `--ruc-horizon` How many hours each reliability unit commitment will consider in its optimization.
+Must be a positive integer; the default value is 48 to avoid horizon effects when planning towards the end of the current day.

  - `--ruc-mipgap (-g)` The relative optimality gap used by each reliability unit commitment instance to decide when to terminate.
 Expressed as a ratio of the difference between the lower and upper objective bound and the incumbent objective value.
 The default value is 0.01.

  - `--reserve-factor (-r)` How much headroom or spare capacity must the system plan for at each operating time step given as a proportion of the total load demand at a time step; the default value is 0.05.

+ - `--csv` Save output to a collection of .csv files instead of a serialized Python pickle.

  - `--init-ruc-file` If this file exists, it will be treated as a saved reliability unit commitment from a previous iteration of Vatic that used the same grid and starting date.
 If it doesn't exist, Vatic will save